crt26/pqc-evaluation-tools/README.md

 - OpenSSL Version 3.2.1

-The automated setup scripts are designed to pull the latest versions of the OQS libraries and dynamically handle algorithm changes in order to provide performance analysis for the currently supported PQC algorithms.
-If there are any issues with the latest dependency versions, details on how to handle this can be found in the [OQS Version Issue Handling](#oqs-version-issue-handling) section.
+The repository is currently setup to pull the latest versions of the OQS projects and maintain use of the listed OpenSSL version to ensure the latest available algorithms can be tested.
+Handling has been implemented to accommodate for any changes to the algorithms that are supported by the OQS libraries as newer versions are released.

+**However, as the OQS libraries are still developing projects, if any major changes have occurred to their code bases and this project's scripts does not accommodate this, please report an issue to this repositories GitHub page.**

+The issue will be resolved ASAP and in the meantime, it is possible to change the versions of the OQS libraries used by the benchmarking suite.
+This is detailed further in the [Installation Instructions](#safe-setup-configuration) section.

+By reporting this issue, you would be helping ensure that the tool is fully functioning and able to provide the most up to date PQC performance data for yourself and other researchers who may be utilising this benchmarking suite.
+Reporting any issues with the latest versions of the OQS libraries will be greatly appreciated :)

 ## Installation Instructions

+### Standard Setup
 Clone the current stable version:
 ```
 git clone -b main https://github.com/crt26/pqc-eval-tools.git